buddhist-uni/buddhist-uni.github.io/_content/av/can-everyone-do-the-full-lotus-pose_akram-yoga.md

 > If you have the type of anatomy that isn't suited to lotus pose, time and effort won't change a thing.
 There is a saying in yoga that "practice and all is coming".
 In this context all that will be coming is pain.

-A short video explaining the anatomy of the lotus pose andwhy some people cannot meditate in this posture.
+A short video explaining the anatomy of the lotus pose and why some people cannot meditate in this posture.